CAIJ-UW/ATIP-OCR/README.md

 ```
 cd /Name/Of/The/Directory/Containing/Your/File
 ```

+## Step three
-3. Using Ghostscript, convert your PDF disclosure file (stored in your working directory) to individual page PNG files by typing a variation of the following into your Terminal, where
+Using Ghostscript, convert your PDF disclosure file (stored in your working directory) to individual page PNG files by typing a variation of the following into your Terminal, where
 ```python
 "-sDEVICE=png16m" = specifies the file conversion format,
 "-r256" specifies the pixel dimensions of your PNG files,